-Biden’s moment: A president convinced of America’s role in the world
+Biden’s Moment: A President Convinced of America’s Role in the World

 Biden’s strategy has another element to it: While he is showing his support for both Ukraine and Israel, he has ruled out putting Americans directly into the fight.
 That is drawn from the experiences of Afghanistan and Iraq, where support for the U.S. effort was drained by the scenes of casualties that seemed increasingly pointless and by the failure of American ambitions — a reality Biden alluded to in Tel Aviv, Israel, when he spoke of the mistakes that grew from a post-Sept.
 11 focus on vengeance.

-On Thursday night, Biden’s challenge is to get Americans, and the world, to rally behind his four major goals.
+On Thursday night, Biden made his most explicit case yet for why Americans, and the world, should rally behind four major goals.
 The first is to keep the aid flowing into Ukraine, so that Putin cannot wait out the West and strangle the country.
 The second goal for Biden is killing off Hamas.
-And the third is to keep both wars from spreading.
+The third is to keep both wars from spreading.

-And the final objective is to make the case that all of this can be accomplished without bringing more death and misery to noncombatants caught in a world once again on fire.
+And the final objective is to accomplish all this without bringing more death and misery to noncombatants caught in a world once again on fire.